kevindees/ie7_pseudo_elements/README.md

 Notes
 ======

+Basic
+===
-- The less CSS rules you make the faster the script runs.
+- The less CSS rules you make the faster the script runs
+- This is for IE7 only!
+IE6 is not worth the pain.
+- Requires jQuery 1.6+

+Cons
+===
-- You can't use a -> : char outside of the :after or :before for now
+- You can't use a -> : char outside of the :after or :before in target selector yet
+- You can use selectors like :hover yet
 - You can't stack pseudo-elements yet

-- This is for IE7 only!
-So, use conditional comments.
+Pros
+===
-- Content property (now supported)
+- Content property (is supported)
+- You can use :after and :before for basic enhancement
+- You can use multiple pseudo-element on the same element with castcade (selector specificity not supported yet)

 Example Site
 ======